Benjamin-Tomkins/bowling-challenge/README.md

 ```
   As an avid bowler
   To get the highest score possible
-  I want to knock down as many pins …
+  I want to take note of the number of pins I can …
-    … as I can within two throws (a frame)
+    … knock down within two throws of each frame
 ```

 ```